 Neuroscientist Michael Merzenich discovered in his experiment the brain’s ability to learn is significantly hindered when multi-tasking.
 He discovered that when multitasking during learning, newly created brain maps disappear quickly.
 However, when focused on a singular learning task, they become more permanently embedded in our minds.

 A study commissioned by the technology company Hewlett Packard found that workers who regularly stop work to check emails or go on their phones performed significantly worse at work.
 Starting and stopping work regularly represented a massive 10 IQ point drop.
 This means your tasks take longer to complete and you’re more likely to make mistakes.
 This IQ drop is the equivalent of missing an entire night of sleep!

 5. Prevents Flow

-Flow is a mental state where and individual becomes completely involved in a task, loses sense of time and can perform at a much higher level that normal.
+Flow is a mental state where an individual becomes completely involved in a task, loses a sense of time, and can perform at a much higher level than normal.
 You may have experienced this from time to time.
 It is an important part of the intense learning process.
 Multitasking prevents us from entering a state of flow.

 1. Get Small Tasks Done First

 If you have any small tasks that need doing, get them out of the way first.
 Put any larger tasks on a to-do list.
 The task at hand should have your full attention.

 2. Remove Distractions

 This one might seem obvious, however its worth reinforcing.
 Close all those unnecessary tabs and put your phone on silent; anything you need to do to work distraction free!

 If you find yourself unknowingly opening social media or other sites out of habit, try out the Chrome Website Blocker or equivalent addon for the browser you use.